mdadm(8) — Linux manual page

 Specify the number of active devices in the array.
 This,

-plus the number of spare devices (see below) must equal
+plus the number of spare devices (see below) must equal the

-the number of component-devices (including "missing"
+number of component-devices (including "missing" devices)

-be allowed for linear, multipath, RAID0 and RAID1.
+allowed for linear, multipath, RAID0 and RAID1.
 It is

 never allowed for RAID4, RAID5 or RAID6.